Did Descendants of Cleopatra VII Survive and Produce the Legendary Queen Zenobia of Palmyra?

 As wife to Juba, a client king of Emperor Augustus, Cleopatra Selene reigned over his kingdom of Mauretania (not far from Juba’s ancestral home of Numidia).
 This was a strategic alliance for Juba, as Selene was practically a part of the imperial family—she and her full siblings were raised, after their mother’s suicide, by Augustus’s beloved sister, Octavia, who was also their stepmother (wife of their father Antony).

-Cleopatra, who married Juba sometime between 25 and 19 BC, apparently ruled with her husband.
-They developed Mauretania’s capital of Iol into a Greco-Roman paradise.
+Cleopatra Selene, who married Juba sometime between 25 and 19 BC, apparently ruled with her husband.
+They developed Mauretania’s capital into a Greco-Roman paradise.
 Cleopatra issued coins in her own name (Juba appeared on them, too) and tapped into her regal heritage by naming her son Ptolemy, who ruled Mauretania after his dad.
 According to Suetonius’s biography of Caligula in his Life of the Caesars, that nutty emperor didn’t treat his friends or relatives well.

 Coin of the ancient kingdom of Mauretania.
 Juba of Numidia on the obverse, Cleopatra Selene on the reverse. ( Public Domain )